Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Numerical Experiments

 \subsection{Robust Regression on the Circle}

-In this section, we validate the theoretical results presented in \autoref{section:mean result} by selecting optimal functions $f^{*}$ that satisfy different regularity conditions.
+In this subsection, we validate the theoretical results presented in \autoref{section:mean result} by selecting optimal functions $f^{*}$ that satisfy different regularity conditions.
 In the experiments, we consider three classical loss functions commonly employed in robust regression: Cauchy, Huber, and Welsch losses.
 The experimental results demonstrate that T-kernel SGD effectively overcomes the saturation issue, attaining minimax rates that surpass the rate $\mathcal{O}(n^{-1/2})$.
-Moreover, compared with classical kernel SGD, it offers substantial improvements in computational efficiency.
+Moreover, relative to classical kernel SGD and the Nystr\"{o}m method, it yields substantial improvements in computational efficiency.

-In this subsection, we consider the model $Y = f^{*}(X) + \varepsilon,$ where $X$ is uniformly distributed on $\mathbb{S}^{1}$, and the noise term $\varepsilon$ is also uniformly distributed.
+In this subsection, we consider the model $Y = f^{*}(X) + \epsilon,$ where $X$ is uniformly distributed on $\mathbb{S}^{1}$, and the noise term $\epsilon$ is also uniformly distributed.
 Let $x = (\cos \theta, \sin \theta)$, $x' = (\cos \varphi, \sin \varphi) \in \mathbb{S}^{1}$, and consider the following kernel for T-kernel SGD: